Yongbeom-Kim/yongbeom.com/tts/README.md

 5. Run `yarn` in the frontend directory.
 6. Run `terraform init`, `terraform plan` and `terraform apply` (or `tofu`) in the frontend directory.
 7. Your app should be deployed!

+## TODOs
+- Add Authentication, so that my wallet will be safe.
+- Improve infrastructure (currently, window cannot be closed or else job will be lost.
+RunPod instance should directly upload results to S3 bucket.)